 Much like their parabolic mirror cousins, linear concentrating systems collect solar energy using long, rectangular, U-shaped mirrors.
-Unlike parabolic systems, however, linear Fresnel reflector systems, place the receiver tube above several mirrors to allow the mirrors greater mobility in tracking the sun.
+Unlike parabolic systems, however, linear Fresnel reflector systems place the receiver tube above the mirrors to allow the mirrors greater mobility in tracking the sun.

 These types of systems use the Fresnel lens effect that allows for the use of a large concentrating mirror with a large aperture and short focal length.
 This setup allows these kinds of systems to focus sunlight approximately 30 times the normal intensity.

-Solar dishes also use mirrors to focus the suns energy onto a collector.
-These tend to consist of oversized satellite dishes that are clad in a mosaic of small mirrors that focus energy onto a receiver at the focal point.
+Solar dishes also use mirrors to focus the sun's energy onto a collector.
+These tend to consist of dishes like oversized satellite dishes that are clad in a mosaic of small mirrors that focus energy onto a receiver at the focal point.

-Like the parabolic and linear systems, the dish-shaped, mirror clad, surface directs and concentrates sunlight onto a thermal receiver at the dish's focal point.
-This receiver transfers the heat generated to an engine generator.
+Like the parabolic and linear systems, the dish-shaped, mirror-clad surface directs and concentrates sunlight onto a thermal receiver at the dish's focal point.
+This receiver then transfers the heat generated to an engine generator.

-The most common type of heat engine used in dish/engine systems is the Stirling engine.
-Heated fluid from the dishes receiver is used to move pistons in the engine to create mechanical power.
+The most common type of heat engine used in dish/engine systems is a type of Stirling engine.
+Heated fluid from the dish receiver is used to move pistons in the engine to create mechanical power.

 This mechanical power then runs to a generator or alternator to generate electricity.